Construction Site Falls from Scaffolds Lawsuit in Fort Wayne

 Sadly, the urge to cut corners and reduce costs drives many contractors to ignore scaffolding safety.
 When that happens, worker injuries follow.

-Common Injuries from Scaffold Falls
+What Are Common Injuries from Scaffold Falls in Indiana?

 Most scaffolding falls are from 12 feet or less.
 This might not sound very high.
 The reality is that a fall from 8-12 feet can cause serious brain or spinal cord injuries.
 Injuries like this require a prolonged and painful recovery period.
 Lifetime care is often required.